emedinaa/kotlin-android-jetpack-navigation-component/README.md

 - Github/Android [Android Architecture Components samples](https://github.com/android/architecture-components-samples)
 - CodeLab [Jetpack Navigation](https://codelabs.developers.google.com/codelabs/android-navigation)

+## Reporting issues

+You can put any issue at https://github.com/emedinaa/kotlin-android-jetpack-navigation-component/issues

 I appreciate any question or comment.
-Also, if you consider it useful , you can give me a star.
-Besides, you can put any issue at https://github.com/emedinaa/kotlin-android-jetpack-navigation-component/issues
+Also, if you consider it useful, you can give me a star.